Post Fishing Derby Cleanup

 How else can you help?

-We will be demonstrating where visitors can recycle monofilament fishing line, and we will be collecting as much other garbage as we possibly can.
+We will be demonstrating how visitors can recycle monofilament fishing line, and we will be collecting as much other garbage as we possibly can.
 This is something you can do every time you visit Tingley Beach!
 If you see someone else’s trash, you can pick it up and put it in the correct bin for recycling or garbage collection.
 Monofilament fishing line is harder to see, but it can be anywhere at Tingley Beach!
 If you see it buried under the mulch, or tangled on a plant, please put it in the proper recycling container.
 The ABQ BioPark is proud to participate in a program that recycles monofilament fishing line into underwater fish habitats.